 - Create a valid representation of your team process and assignment outcomes;

-- Create an engaging storyline about your project throughout your page;
+- Create an engaging storyline about your project throughout your profile;

-- Your supervisors and clients will also view the page at a later stage, so make sure that the page looks as professional as possible;
+- Your PREMIUM mentors and clients might also want to look at the page at a later stage – you can allow them to become part of the restricted group of followers, whenever it is needed.
+And make sure that the page looks as professional as possible;

-- Assign one team member to send the link to your Tumblr page to firstname.lastname@example.org, so that we can spread them among the other student teams, before the deadline February 7th.
+- Assign one team member to send the link to your Instagram page to firstname.lastname@example.org, so that we can spread them among the other student teams, before the deadline Friday, February 10th.

 - !!Be careful not to use any of your client’s confidential information or have the client approve it before you post it online.

-The PREMIUM Central Management Team also maintains a Tumblr page for you to follow, and regularly posts on topics considered relevant to that particular stage of your project execution, such as project based working, expectation management, teamwork, pitfalls to avoid etc. A link to the page will be sent to all the team.
+The PREMIUM Central Management Team also maintains an Instagram page for you to follow, and regularly posts about topics considered relevant to that stage of your project execution, such as project-based working, expectation management, teamwork, pitfalls to avoid together with information regarding the programme and its deadlines.
+A link to the profiles will be sent to all the teams.

 Budget and spending

 Project execution might require you and your team to spend some money throughout the programme.
 For example, you might have costs for printing a poster to do a client presentation.
 Additionally, your team might benefit from a teambuilding activity, or perhaps project execution requires you to purchase specific materials, or pay for a service.

 All PREMIUM teams can be reimbursed up to a maximum of € 150 project-related costs after the programme (transportation costs not included).
 Should a client request you to travel, they are requested to take charge of these costs and reimburse you through PREMIUM.
 It is therefore important that your client agrees to your budget as well, where transportation costs are involved.